discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

 permalink: indistinguishability-tools
 ---

-One of my areas of research if the study of algorithms that are distributed (in space but also in time), and that are local, in the sense that the decisions are based on a partial view of the system/input.
+One of my areas of research is the study of algorithms that are distributed (in space but also in time), and that are local, in the sense that the decisions are based on a partial view of the system/input.
 In this area (at least for distributed graph algorithms), a standard